badicsalex/ar-drivers-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/ar-drivers.svg)](https://crates.io/crates/ar-drivers)
 [![Docs.rs](https://docs.rs/ar-drivers/badge.svg)](https://docs.rs/ar-drivers)

-This repository contains is a simplified Rust SDK for Rokid Air, Rokid Max\*, XREAL Light and Mad Gaze Glow AR glasses.
+This repository contains is a simplified Rust SDK for the following glasses:

+* XREAL Air
+* XREAL Light
+* Rokid Air
+* Rokid Max (Only display mode switching, no IMU data)
+* Mad Gaze Glow

 It supports getting basic sensor data and setting up the display.

 While only the these glasses is supported right now, if I could get my hands on some other